How Pool Cartridge Filters Work: Complete Troubleshooting

 - Use Cartridge System Cleaner or TSP (trisodium phosphate) solution monthly (note: TSP availability varies by region due to environmental regulations)

-- Soak cartridges in diluted muriatic acid solution to remove calcium buildup (1 part acid to 10 parts water – add acid to water, never reverse).
+- If mineral scale remains after degreasing, soak briefly in a dilute muriatic acid solution (about 1 part acid to 20 parts water – add acid to water, never reverse); don't acid-soak greasy cartridges or leave them longer than needed.
 WARNING: Always wear safety goggles, acid-resistant gloves, and work in well-ventilated areas when handling muriatic acid

 Optimizing Your Cartridge Filter Performance